 Looking for some homemade Christmas gift ideas?
+These DIY gifts are fast and simple to make!

 I don’t know about you, but I always have good intentions of making homemade Christmas gifts (I’m full of gift ideas!) well in advance of the holiday.